Ryota-Nakajima-Toei/fcs-doc-advanced/doc/experiments/002_pipeline_comparison.md

 ### Pipeline
 For those who want more information about the pipelines:
-We currently offer three pipelines, _Rich_, _Robust_ and _RP_. _Rich_ is the default pipeline up until FCS 25.04, and starting with FCS 25.07 the default is RP.
+We currently offer three pipelines officially, _Rich_, _Robust_ and _RP_. _Rich_ is the default pipeline up until FCS 25.04, and starting with FCS 25.07 the default is _RP_.
+Additionally, we offer two experimental pipelines, _RP+_ and _Robust+_, starting with FCS 25.10.

 1. _Rich_